bantic/rspec_model_generator_with_factories/README.markdown

 To install the generator as a plugin in your Rails app:

-    ./script/plugin install git://github.com/vigetlabs/model_generator_with_factories.git
+    ./script/plugin install git://github.com/bantic/rspec_model_generator_with_factories.git

-This will override the standard Rails model generator for this application.
-You can also pull the `generators/model` directory out of this repository and put it in `$HOME/.rails/generators` to make it available to all your present and future Rails applications.
+This will override the standard Rspec-Rails rspec_model generator for this application.
+You can also pull the `generators/rspec_model` directory out of this repository and put it in `$HOME/.rails/generators` to make it available to all your present and future Rails applications.

 ## Usage

 Usage is the same as the standard Rails model generator:

-    ./script/generate model Thing name:title description:text
+    ./script/generate rspec_model Thing name:text description:text

-After generating the model, look in `test/factories` for your factory definition.
-As with fixtures in the stock model generator, you will probably want to change some of the default values.
+After generating the model, look in `test/factories` for your factory definition and in `spec/models` for the spec.

 ## Author/Copyright